*STAFF CAN BE REACHED BY PHONE AT THE CENTRAL OFFICE - (202) 237-2280

 Project Portfolio Manager

 Holley Jackson has been with AAS for 10 years (2004-present).
 Prior to coming to AAS he worked in the membership department of the NAEYC (National Association for the Education of Young Children) in Washington, DC.
-He currently handles all AAS conference registration, maintenance of all AAS computers, laptops & networking, office equipment, supplies, AAS database management, and sales, as well as keeping great relationships with a majority of AAS vendors.
+He currently handles AAS conference registration, maintenance of AAS computers & networking, office equipment, supplies, database management, and sales, as well as keeping great relationships with a majority of AAS vendors.